 1. Capture Screen and annotate using FastStone

-The only best and all-rounder screen capture and annotation app name is FastStone.
-I used almost all apps.
-But I don’t find a better app than this.
-So if you use this fantastic annotate app, leave it at all.
+The only all-around screen capture and annotation app is FastStone.
+I used almost all the apps.
+But I can’t find a better app than this.
+So if you use this fantastic annotation app, don’t use it at all.
 It is available for both Mac and Windows versions.

 After installing and activating the FastStone app, do the following:

-- Launch the window/app that you want to take a screen capture
+- Launch the window or app that you want to capture a screen shot in.

 - Press “Shift + Prt sc” on the keyboard for screen capture options